 From “What does the judicial branch do?” to “How does bail work?”, our short 5–7 minute episodes break down key concepts with real judges and courtroom insights.
 You’ll also find stand-alone videos explaining each level of Washington’s courts — from District Courts to the State Supreme Court.

-QUESTIONS TO THE COURT SERIES
+QUESTIONS TO THE COURT

 Washington State has a tripartite system of government; our three branches of government check and balance one another.
 Theoretically no branch of government is more powerful than the others, however it can be a delicate balance.
 Check out how people answer the question “What is the most powerful branch?”